bifurcationkit/BifurcationKitDocs.jl/docs/src/capabilities.md

 | Branching from Bogdanov-Takens / Zero-Hopf / Hopf-Hopf to Fold / Hopf curve | Yes | `AbstractArray` | [ODE](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/ode/lorenz84/#Extended-Lorenz-84-model-(codim-2-BT/ZH-aBS))|  |

-## Capabilities related to Periodic orbits
+## Capabilities related to Periodic orbits (PO)

-- Periodic orbit computation and continuation using **parallel** (Standard or Poincaré) Shooting, Finite Differences or Orthogonal Collocation.
+- PO computation and continuation using **parallel** (Standard or Poincaré) Shooting, Finite Differences or Orthogonal Collocation (mesh adaptive).
-- Automatic branch switching at simple Hopf points to periodic orbits
+- Automatic branch switching from simple Hopf points to PO
+- Automatic branch switching from simple Period-Doubling points to PO
+- Assisted branch switching from simple Branch points to PO
-- Detection of Branch, Fold, Neimark-Sacker, Period Doubling bifurcation points of periodic orbits.
+- Detection of Branch, Fold, Neimark-Sacker (NS), Period Doubling (PD) bifurcation points of PO.
+- Fold / PD / NS continuation based on Minimally Augmented formulation (for shooting and collocation).
+Trapezoid method only allows continuing Fold of PO.
+- Detection of all codim 2 bifurcations of PO (R1, R2, R3, R4, GPD, NS-NS, Chenciner, Fold-Flip, Fold-NS, PD-NS)
+- Computation of the normal forms of PD, NS (for shooting and collocation) using the method based on Poincaré return map or the Iooss normal form (more precise).
-- Continuation of Fold of periodic orbits
+- automatic branching from Bautin to curve of Fold of PO
+- automatic branching from Zero-Hopf to curve of NS of PO
+- automatic branching from Hopf-Hopf to curve of NS of PO

 > Legend for the table: Standard shooting (SS), Poincaré shooting (PS), Orthogonal collocation (OC), trapezoid (T).